This guide will teach you how to create an effective public relations campaign.

 The media you work with will also be dependent on the message.
 What does the campaign need to say to get the people you want to respond.
 And which media will be open to that message?

 Start by clarifying your objective.
 Be as precise as possible.

 If you want to raise brand awareness, think about which element of the brand you want to promote specifically and for what purpose – increasing sales, driving web traffic or even recruiting new staff.

 If you want to change opinion amongst your customer base then understand why they hold their views and how you need to reassure them.

 The devil is in the detail.

 Most importantly make sure that your objectives are measurable.
 Set targets and time frames.

-Liaise with your marketing or business development team and ensure that your goals are aligned with the overarching business objectives.
+Liaise with your marketing communications or business development team and ensure that your goals are aligned with the overarching business objectives.

 There’s no point trying to raise awareness about a product if it’s set to be discontinued in a couple of months.